Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __New features__

 * Added social authentication options to the *Marketplace Settings* view.
-This allows for OAuth-based integration with GitHub, Gitlab, or Google to allow authentication and sign-up for consumer org users.
+This allows for OAuth-based integration with GitHub, GitLab, or Google to allow authentication and sign-up for consumer org users.
 * Added the ability to customize the *Help & Resources Menu* on the organization *Manage* view.

-__Improvement__
+__Improvements__

 * Removed *Runtime Services Admin* role from all users to which it was assigned.
 This role is no longer valid or grants no permissions.
 * Improved handling of email address fields to be permissive of mixed case values.